The Genentech® Access to Care Foundation (GATCF) can help you receive FUZEON free of charge, if you qualify.

 - The Statement of Medical Necessity (SMN) - a form with basic patient, insurance and prescription information used when contacting a patient's health insurance plan to determine their reimbursement coverage and eligibility for treatment

-- The Patient Authorization and Notice of Release of Information (PAN) - a form signed and dated by your patient that gives written permission for GATCF to discuss his or her case with you
+- The Patient Authorization and Notice of Release of Information (PAN) - a form signed and dated by patients that gives written permission for GATCF to discuss their case with authorized healthcare providers

 What is FUZEON?